Dodge Extended Warranty Options

 Luckily, there are a couple of options for Dodge owners when it comes to getting extended coverage that will help them avoid paying hefty out-of-pocket fees for some of these expenses.
-Dodge offers its own product to consumers, but there are third-party coverage solutions available if you're looking to get comparable service and coverage with more flexibility and a cheaper price to boot.
+Dodge offers its own product to consumers, but a Toco Warranty Vehicle Service Contract (VSC) offers comparable service and coverage with more flexibility, and a cheaper price to boot.
 Let’s explore these coverage options, starting with Dodge’s factory warranty plans.

 Dodge Extended Warranty Coverage

 The company that owns Dodge, FCA, owns its own parts, service, and customer care organization that services vehicles in the Chrysler, Dodge, FIAT, Jeep, Ram, Alfa Romeo, and SRT families.
 Like most extended coverage plans offered by dealers and manufacturers, their “in-house” programs come with some limitations:

 - Dodge’s protection programs may run concurrently with your factory warranty: If you opt for an extended warranty of 8 years/125,000 miles at the time you purchase your Dodge, they won’t wait for your 3-year/36,000-mile factory warranty to expire before counting the Maximum Care plan; both start the moment you drive off the lot.
 So, while you're paying for 8 years/125,000 miles of protection, you're only getting 5 years/89,000 miles.

 - Limited parts coverage: To be eligible for coverage, repair parts may have to be original to your vehicle or certified by FCA.